Predator (film): Plot

 An extraterrestrial spacecraft deploys a shuttle to Earth.
-Sometime later, Alan "Dutch" Schaefer and his elite paramilitary rescue team—skilled mercenary Mac Eliot, explosives expert Poncho Ramirez, macho Blain Cooper, expert tracker Billy Sole, and jokester Rick Hawkins—are tasked with rescuing a local cabinet minister whose helicopter was shot down in a Central American jungle.
+Sometime later, Major Dutch and his paramilitary rescue team—mercenary Mac Eliot, explosives specialist Poncho Ramirez, heavy gunner Blain Cooper, expert tracker Billy Sole, and radio operator Rick Hawkins—are tasked with rescuing a local cabinet minister whose helicopter was shot down in a Central American jungle.
 Dutch's Vietnam War ally, Al Dillon, now a CIA agent, accompanies the team to oversee the mission.

-The team find the helicopter wreckage and traces of guerrilla soldiers, as well as three skinned corpses hung high in the trees nearby.
-Dutch identifies the corpses as Green Berets, and becomes suspicious of Dillon's intentions after learning the helicopter was outfitted for surveillance.
+The team finds the helicopter wreckage and traces of guerrilla soldiers, as well as three skinned corpses hung high in the trees nearby.
+Dutch identifies the corpses as Green Berets and becomes suspicious of Dillon's intentions after learning the helicopter was outfitted for surveillance.
 Dutch's team attacks the guerrilla camp, killing the soldiers and their Russian military allies, and learning the hostages were CIA agents.
 Dillon admits the cabinet minister story was a lie to convince Dutch—who refuses to use his team for assassinations—to eliminate the camp and prevent a Soviet-sponsored invasion.
 Dillon also discloses that the original mission team disappeared and the Green Berets had been sent to find them.
 Dillon takes a surviving guerrilla, Anna, prisoner, and the team travels towards the extraction point.

 Unbeknownst to the team, a technologically advanced, humanoid predator has stalked them since their arrival, remaining invisible with a cloaking device, and using thermal imaging vision to see their body heat.
 Billy senses the presence of something inhuman, but cannot confirm his suspicions.
 Anna flees when the team is distracted, and although Hawkins catches her, he is killed by the predator while Anna is spared.
 As the team searches for Hawkins' body, the predator kills Blain.
 Mac catches a glimpse of the predator's cloaked form and, enraged at Blain's death, provokes the team into blindly firing their weapons into the jungle, wounding the predator.
-The team sets up camp for the night, booby trapping the perimeter.
+The team sets up camp for the night, booby-trapping the perimeter.
 A wild boar triggers a trap, and the predator uses the ensuing confusion to steal Blain's corpse.